emmaarussi/Dutch-DA-energy-prices-forecasting/README.md

 # Dutch Energy Price Analysis and Forecasting

-This project implements a machine learning pipeline for analyzing and forecasting Dutch energy prices using data from the ENTSO-E API.
-The system uses XGBoost to predict energy prices up to 24 hours ahead.
+This project implements a machine learning pipeline for analyzing and forecasting Dutch energy prices using data from the ENTSO-E API and generation data from the Nederlandse Energie Dashboard (NED).
+The system uses XGBoost to predict energy prices up to 24 hours ahead, incorporating both historical price patterns and energy generation data.

 ## Project Structure